laradrasin/muse-meets-machine/README.md

 ## What’s public vs. private

-Some working repositories are private because they contain personal workflow architecture, unpublished writing systems, or client-adjacent methodology.
+Some working repositories are private because they contain personal workflow architecture, unpublished writing systems, or proprietary methodology.

 This repository documents the public-facing architecture, process notes, and lessons from those builds.